-A: Each day to me is typically different, since I am not permanently employed.
-When there is work I wake up in the morning get on site have to arrange the work schedule for the day, stay on site the whole day as I supervise the work being done.
-There are days when there is no work that’s due to lack of materials on site, the rest of my day mostly morning hours and afternoon I check out my LinkedIn, email, Whatsapp, telegram to see any jobs advertised matching my profile for me to apply.
+A: Each day to me is typically different since I am not permanently employed.
+When there is work I wake up in the morning get on site have to arrange the work schedule for the day, and stay on site the whole day as I supervise the work being done.
+There are days when there is no work that’s due to a lack of materials on site, the rest of my day mostly morning hours and afternoon I check out my LinkedIn, email, Whatsapp, and Telegram to see if any jobs advertised match my profile for me to apply.
 The rest of the day I practice Archicad drawings, sometime I visit construction sites around to see how different structures are constructed and let employers know I am open for work.

-A: No I always wanted to do journalism it was my dream career until when my high schools results came in and I had scored grade C. I was not able to join university directly because it was below the entry cut off points.
-I therefore enrolled in a polytechnic college near my home town.
+A: No I always wanted to do journalism it was my dream career until when my high school results came in and I scored a grade C. I was not able to join the university directly because it was below the entry cut-off points.
+I, therefore, enrolled in a polytechnic college near my hometown.
 At the polytechnic, I could not pursue my dream course, journalism.

-Being a lady in STEM is the hardest part especially during a job search, many times I was underestimated to a point that I got underpaid because most employers would think that I could not do the work.
+Being a lady in STEM is the hardest part, especially during a job search, many times I was underestimated to the point that I got underpaid because most employers would think that I could not do the work.
 I have been always given work assignments under a man because they think am not capable to take care of a site myself.
-In other instances, I have found myself always being assigned to office work while my male colleagues are send to site.
+In other instances, I have found myself always being assigned to office work while my male colleagues are sent to the site.
 In such instances, I do my job and let them judge me with my deliverables.

-A: To be go getters and that by getting into engineering they should understand it’s tough but worth it. it’s the best choice any lady can make, it makes you think wider in so many perspectives and in no single day will you ever regret being an Engineer.
+A: To be go-getters by getting into engineering they should understand it’s tough but worth it. it’s the best choice any lady can make, it makes you think wider in so many perspectives and in no single day will you ever regret being an Engineer.